jgarzik/sqawk/README.md

 - Support for SELECT, INSERT, and DELETE operations
 - Filter data with SQL WHERE clauses
 - Process multiple files in a single command
-- Dry run mode to test queries without modifying files
+- Safe by default: doesn't modify files without explicit request

 ## Installation